BALOGHBence/latexdocs/docs/source/getting_started.md

 >>> pip install latexdocs
 ```

-### Installing LaTeX
+## Getting Started with LaTeX

 In order to use the library, you'll need a LaTeX compiler.
+If you are new to LaTeX,
+visit the homepage of the project itself [here](https://www.latex-project.org/get/) and/or
-If you are new to LaTeX, [this](https://guides.nyu.edu/LaTeX/installation) guide by NYC provides an overview of how to get started with LaTeX, as well as resources and exercise to help new users of the program, or visit the homepage of the project itself [here](https://www.latex-project.org/get/).
+check out [this](https://guides.nyu.edu/LaTeX/installation) guide by NYC for an overview of how to get started with LaTeX, as well as resources and exercise to help new users of the program.

 You might also need an IDE to edit LaTeX files from time to time, and we suggest you to use [Texmaker](https://www.xm1math.net/texmaker/), which is a free, modern and cross-platform LaTeX editor.